 - On the AutoCorrect tab, deselect the Capitalize First Letter Of Sentences check box, and click OK.

-You must indicate which hour each poem was written in.
+You must indicate which hour each poem was written in, and whether you participate in the full or the half marathon.
 Only poets who completed the whole or half marathon will be eligible to submit.

 There is no guarantee that by submitting your poem will be selected although the goal is to include one poem by everyone who submits.